ARCOMM/ARCOMM-TMF/.github/CONTRIBUTING.md

 - Go to the [issue tracker](https://github.com/ARCOMM/ARCOMM-TMF/issues).
 - Press the [New issue](https://github.com/ARCOMM/ARCOMM-TMF/issues/new) button in the top right corner.
 - Click Get Started in the Feature Request section.
-- Add a descriptive title and complete the template.
+- Add a descriptive title with the format `ADDON - title`, for example `SAFESTART - Add XYZ feature` and complete the template.

 # Contributing to the project
 ### Process for Pull Request